Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Discussion Conclusion

-\item For any given non-local scale, we showed that the mass gap gets exponentially suppressed with the renormalized mass in the quantum case which means that if the mass gap in the local theory increases the extra contribution of the effective mass gap in the non-local limit decreases. \item We computed the spectrum of all correlation functions and presented the \textit{n-point-function} in the classical and the quantum cases for the non-local field theory. \end{itemize} We speculate that our study and the results obtained can find straight-forwardly wide applications in modern cosmology, like one particular application for the \textit{scale free} theory comes in the context of cosmological inflation.
+\item For any given non-local scale, we showed that the mass gap gets exponentially suppressed with the renormalized mass in the quantum case which means that if the mass gap in the local theory increases the extra contribution of the effective mass gap in the non-local limit decreases. \item We computed the spectrum of the non-local theory, and provided a technique to evaluate, in principle, all correlation functions.
+We also presented presented the evaluation of the \textit{1- and 2-point-functions} in the classical and the quantum cases for the non-local field theory. \end{itemize} We speculate that our study and the results obtained can find straight-forwardly wide applications in modern cosmology, like one particular application for the \textit{scale free} theory comes in the context of cosmological inflation.
 In this regard the mass gap together with the mass-scale $M$ will play a significant role in breaking the scale invariance, as well as creating the observed density fluctuations in the cosmic microwave background radiation \cite{pdg2020}.
 Similarly, for dark energy models with scalar fields, it can have interesting implications in the sense that the mass gap in the theory acts as source of current cosmic acceleration but was damped in early universe due to the exponentially damping from the presence of non-local scale M in the UV, thereby offering an explanation for the fine-tuning problem but details is beyond the scope of the current manuscript.

 We expect this nature on the non-local scale M to transcend a theory from non-conformal regime to scale-free, by exponentially damping the mass gap in the UV, to be valid even for Yang-Mills theory as well.
-We look to extend our analysis to a non-local Yang-Mills theory; here we point out that, due to the natural mapping between the scalar theory and Yang-Mills theory \cite{Frasca:2009yp,Frasca:2015yva} that we expect the same phenomena to survive also in the non-local Yang-Mills case, i.e. an exponentially damped mass gap, but detailed computations will be taken up in another publication \cite{Frasca}.
+We look to extend our analysis to a non-local Yang-Mills theory; here we point out that, due to the natural mapping between the scalar theory and Yang-Mills theory \cite{Frasca:2009yp,Frasca:2015yva}, we expect the same phenomena to survive also in the non-local Yang-Mills case, i.e. an exponentially damped mass gap, but detailed computations will be taken up in another publication \cite{Frasca}.